matteoferla/JSME_notebook/README.md

-# JSME_notebook_hack
+# JSME notebook
-JSME molecular editor in a Jupyter or Colab notebook in a hacky way.
+JSME molecular editor in a Jupyter or Colab notebook.
+These two work in a very different manner and this is very inelegant, but works.

 > This is not expected to be stable, but works as an interim solution.
 >